lconcia/life_sciences_ml_at_tacc/docs/section3/Build_Your_Own_CNN.rst

 We now load the **VGG19 base model**, which has been pre-trained on ImageNet.
 We exclude the original classification head (``include_top=False``) and freeze all convolutional layers.

-Next, we stack a **custom classifier** on top using Keras’ ``Sequential`` API:
+Next, we stack a **custom classifier** on top using Keras' ``Sequential`` API:

-- Flatten the output of VGG19’s last convolutional layer
+- Flatten the output of VGG19's last convolutional layer
 - Add the same fully connected (dense) layers that we had in our original CNN built from scratch

 .. code-block:: python